Pain in your back is never pleasant. And for those who experience sciatica, the pain can be sudden, unexpected, and uncomfortable.

 Sciatica usually does not require treatment, as the problem will go away on its own.

-Nonsurgical treatment is designed to help you manage your sciatica while maintaining a normally active lifestyle.
+Nonsurgical treatment is designed to help you manage your sciatica while maintaining a normal active lifestyle.
 Motion helps to reduce inflammation, so it is important to try and stay active.
 There are some specific at-home exercises and stretches that can be done to ease sciatic nerve pain.

 Some of these stretches include yoga poses such as “pigeon pose,” a sitting spinal stretch, and a standing hamstring stretch.
 But when at-home remedies are not helping, a doctor may recommend surgery to remove the herniated disc.
 This surgery is highly successful at relieving pain, particularly if the pain is in the leg.